danielmoi/dotfiles/vim-edit.md

 g~3w  next three words
 g~iw  current word (cursor can be anywhere in word) g~$   all characters, from cursor, to end to line

+# Shell out
+:!
+The next commands will be executed in the shell (terminal)
+      :! mkdir hello
+      # creates a directory called hello